algotrade-research/InstiFund/README.md

 python -m src.optimize --n_trials 5000
 ```
 The optimization result will be stored in the `<DATA_PATH>/optimization` folder.
 And the optimized in-sample backtest result will be stored in the `<DATA_PATH>/backtest/optimized_in_sample` folder.
 This process will take about 1-2 hours to finish on a standard laptop.
+You can skip this step by copying the [best_params.json](doc/report/optimization/best_params.json) file to the `<DATA_PATH>/optimization` folder.

 After that, you can run the in-sample backtesting process again with the optimized parameters.
 ```bash